m4ce/puppet-fluffy/README.md

 ## Module Description

-The fluffy module allows to automate the configuration and deployment of Fluffy interfaces, chains, services, addressbook and rules.
+The fluffy module allows to automate the configuration and deployment of Fluffy interfaces, chains, services, addressbook, rules and rollback checks.

 <a name="setup"/>